Nacho7S/frontend-p3-p4/readme.md

 This project contains the frontend implementation for a university assignment with multiple form pages accessible via a landing page.

+## ⚠️ Important Notice - VPN Required

+**Note for Indonesian users:** This application uses the MangaDex API which is blocked in Indonesia.
+You will need to use a VPN to access the API and run this application successfully.

 ## Running the Application

 To run this application: